 Uncover the secrets of Cluj and its inhabitants by taking a city tour.
 Whether you choose to follow a guide or go on a self-guided walking journey, there are plenty of options for exploration!
 Marvel at the multitude of stunning architecture and learn about the unique history that makes this diverse city so special.

 Free walking tours are great initiations to new cities.
 It’s the perfect way to get the lay of the land as well as a bit of history about the area.
+A walking tour is one of my favorite things to do in any city, and one of the best things to do in Cluj Romania.
 If you’re taking a guided free tour, don’t forget to tip your guide!

 Visit the Exhibits at Tailors’ Bastion